Wandel durch Handel: History

 The policy of Wandel durch Annäherung (English: "change through rapprochement") was first formulated in 1963 in a speech by Egon Bahr before the Evangelischen Akademie Tutzing.

 The policy started in the early 1970s, directed towards the German Democratic Republic and the other communist dictatorships of Eastern Europe, as part of Ostpolitik.
-Started under the first Social Democratic chancellor of postwar Germany, Willy Brandt, WdH became a "defining pillar" of successive Social Democratic administrations, culminating under the 1998-2005 reign of Chancellor Gerhard Schröder.
+Started under the first Social Democratic chancellor of postwar West Germany, Willy Brandt, WdH became a "defining pillar" of successive Social Democratic administrations, culminating under the 1998-2005 reign of Chancellor Gerhard Schröder.
 The WdH philosophy was embraced by a succession of chancellors and politicians, as well as and supported or lobbied for by industry leaders, labor unions and journalists.

-In 2007 then-Minister of Foreign Affairs Frank-Walter Steinmeier published a long article explaining his rationale on EU being such a exceptional role model on international cooperation that Putinite Russia will unavoidably get "like us" by merely "intertwining of interests" (Verflechtung), and also that "a pan-European peace order and a lasting solution to important security problems (…) can only be achieved with Russia, not without it or even against it".
-Steinmeier helped in 2011 to admit Putin into the WTO.
+In 2007, then-Minister of Foreign Affairs Frank-Walter Steinmeier published a long article explaining his rationale on EU being such a exceptional role model on international cooperation that Russia will unavoidably get "like us" by merely "intertwining of interests" (Verflechtung), and also that "a pan-European peace order and a lasting solution to important security problems (…) can only be achieved with Russia, not without it or even against it".
+Steinmeier helped in 2011 to admit Russia into the WTO.

 According to Steven Blockmans of the Centre for European Policy Studies, WdH was a viable policy after the fall of the Berlin Wall, when the European Union had both the economic and soft power to aid democratization.
 According to Blockmans, however, this came to an end with the 2008 financial crisis, making WdH a "fig leaf" to maintain commercial relations with authoritarian states.

-Angela Merkel, Gerhard Schröder's successor as chancellor, and her governments have been closely associated with the WdH policy; in fact she resurrected the career of Foreign Minister Steinmeyer from 2013 to 2017, whereupon he left for the presidency.
+Angela Merkel, Gerhard Schröder's successor as chancellor, and her governments have been closely associated with the WdH policy; in fact she resurrected the career of Foreign Minister Steinmeier from 2013 to 2017, whereupon he left for the presidency.
 She came under criticism of putting business interests above speaking out against China's human rights abuses.

 By 2020 several critics like Andreas Fulda, Senior Fellow at the University of Nottingham, believed WdH had run its course.
-Despite this, German Minister of Finance Peter Altmeier stated "I have always been convinced and I still believe that change can be achieved through trade".
+Despite this, German Minister of Finance Peter Altmaier stated "I have always been convinced and I still believe that change can be achieved through trade".
 The criticism however grew exponentially after the 2022 Russian invasion of Ukraine.